Static Charged Polytropic Spheres with a Cosmological Constant: Physical Acceptability and Trapped Orbits: Acknowledgements

 \section{Acknowledgements}

-We thank Shalini Ganguly and James Ripple for their help with an earlier, unpublished version of this work and also in setting up the code for numerical integrations performed in the current version.
+We thank Shalini Ganguly and James Ripple for their help with an earlier, unpublished version of this work as well as with setting up the preliminary code for numerical integrations performed in the current version.
+The code and animations can be found at \url{https://github.com/astornelli/CPS}.
 We also appreciate inputs from one of the anonymous referees for the said earlier version.
 AA acknowledges partial support by an internal grant from St. Mary's College of Maryland.